LIFEHUBBER

 Why people are paying attention

 Onyx touches several live areas at once: self-hosted AI chat, retrieval, connectors, and agent-style functionality.
-That makes it useful as a reference point for readers comparing where workplace AI tools are heading.
+That makes it useful for readers comparing where workplace AI tools are heading.

 Reporting note